plenigo/plenigo.github.io/pages/sdks/php/includes/app_management_php.md

 <?php
 require_once 'libs/php_sdk/plenigo/Plenigo.php';
 // 1.Step: Configure the PHP SDK: The secret (e.g. secret:QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the company ID (e.g.:23NuCmdPoiRRkQiCqP9Q).
-$secret = 'QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj'; // The secret key of your specific company from the plenigo backend.
+$secret = 'QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj'; // The secret key of your specific company from the Frisbii Media backend.
-$companyId = '23NuCmdPoiRRkQiCqP9Q';  // The company ID of your specific company from the plenigo backend.
+$companyId = '23NuCmdPoiRRkQiCqP9Q';  // The company ID of your specific company from the Frisbii Media backend.
 \plenigo\PlenigoManager::configure($secret, $companyId);

 // 2.Step: Delete the customer app.
-$customerId = '56202510'; // The customer ID from the plenigo backend.
+$customerId = '56202510'; // The customer ID from the Frisbii Media backend.
 $customerAppId = 'ftYHMpmIiRzM40ZDIQx5CIPPtN3H33mzPd7BSr3G'; // The customer app ID.
 // This method does not return an exception, this will delete the customer app id for the specific customer.
 AppManagementService::deleteCustomerApp($customerId, $customerAppId);